micropython/micropython/docs/rp2/quickref.rst

 ADC (analog to digital conversion)
 ----------------------------------

-An analogue-to-digital converter (ADC) measures some analogue signal and encodes it as a digital number.
-The ADC on RP2040 measures voltages.An ADC has two key features: its resolution, measured in digital bits, and its channels, or how many analogue signals it can accept and convert at once.
-The ADC on RP2040 has a resolution of 12-bits, meaning that it can transform an analogue signal into a digital signal as a number ranging from 0 to 4095 – though this is handled in MicroPython transformed to a 16-bit number ranging from 0 to 65,535, so that it behaves the same as the ADC on other MicroPython microcontrollers.

-RP2040 has five ADC channels total, four of which are brought out to chip GPIOs: GP26, GP27, GP28 and GP29.
-On Raspberry Pi Pico, the first three of these are brought out to GPIO pins, and the fourth can be used to measure the VSYS voltage on the board.The ADC’s fifth input channel is connected to a temperature sensor built into RP2040.
+RP2040 has five ADC channels in total, four of which are 12-bit SAR based ADCs: GP26, GP27, GP28 and GP29.
+The input signal for ADC0, ADC1 and ADC2 can be connected with GP26,GP27,GP28.
+The fourth is used to measure the VSYS voltage on the board.The standard ADC range is 0-3.3V.

 Use the :ref:`machine.ADC <machine.ADC>` class::

     from machine import ADC